bobertlo/gmars/README.md

-# gMARS (Go Memory Array Redcode Simulator)
+# gMARS

 gMARS is an implementation of a Memory Array Redcode Simulator (MARS) written in Go.
-The MARS simulator is used to play the game Core War
+The MARS simulator is used to play the game Core War, in which two or more virus-like programs fight against each other in core memory.

 For more information about Core War see: